alex-exceed/actorUI/README.md

 Hi you can check it on remote server.
 If its not responding than it's sleeping.

-http://ec2-3-91-99-130.compute-1.amazonaws.com:3000/
+Sorry, currently not working.
+Some issues with AWS data =) working on it. http://ec2-3-91-99-130.compute-1.amazonaws.com:3000/

 To check on local: